The Correlated Particle Hybrid Sampler for State Space Models: Introduction

 \section{Introduction}

-Our article considers the problem of statistical inference for both the unobserved latent states and the parameters in a class of non-linear and non-Gaussian state space models.
-We develop an efficient particle Markov chain Monte Carlo (PMCMC) sampling scheme that converge to the posterior distribution of the unobserved latent states and the parameters and extends the PMCMC methods developed by \citet{andrieuetal2010}, \citet{lindstenschon2012a}, \citet{lindstenetal2014}, \citet{olssonryden2011}, and \citet{Mendes2018}.
+Our article proposes a novel particle Markov chain Monte Carlo (PMCMC) sampler for the general class of state space models defined in section~\ref{sec: Preliminaries}.
+The sampler generates parameters that are highly correlated with the states, or are difficult to generate conditional on the states, using a pseudo marginal step with the states \lq integrated out\rq{}, while the rest of the parameters are generated by a particle Gibbs step. \citet{Mendes2020} shows that such an approach allows the sampler to scale up in terms of the number of parameters.
+Our main contribution is to make the pseudo marginal step much more efficient than in \citet{Mendes2020} as explained below.

-In a seminal paper, \citet{andrieuetal2010} proposed two PMCMC methods for state space models.
-The first is the particle marginal Metropolis-Hastings (PMMH), where the parameters are generated with the unobserved states integrated out.
-The second is particle Gibbs (PG), which generates the parameters conditional on the states.
-The basic idea of PMCMC methods is to define a target distribution on an augmented space that includes all of the parameters and the particles generated by a sequential Monte Carlo (SMC) algorithm and has the joint posterior density of the parameters and states as a marginal density. \citet{Mendes2018} propose a new particle MCMC sampler that combines these two approaches and generates the parameters that are highly correlated with the states in a PMMH step, while all other parameters are generated in PG step(s), and we call their sampler the PMMH + PG sampler.
+In a seminal paper, \citet{andrieuetal2010} propose two PMCMC methods for state space models.
+The first is the particle marginal Metropolis-Hastings (PMMH), where the parameters are generated with the unobserved states \lq integrated out\rq.
+The second is particle Gibbs (PG) which generates the parameters conditional on the states.
+The basic idea of PMCMC methods is to define a target distribution on an augmented space that includes all of the parameters and the particles generated by a sequential Monte Carlo (SMC) algorithm and has the joint posterior density of the parameters and states as a marginal density.

+\citet{Mendes2020} propose the particle hybrid sampler (\PHS) that combines the two approaches in \citet{andrieuetal2010}.
+Parameters that are efficiently generated by conditioning on the states are generated using a PG step(s); all the other parameters are generated by particle marginal Metropolis-Hastings steps.
+For example, the particle marginal Metropolis-Hastings is suitable for parameters that are highly correlated with the states, or parameters that very expensive to generate efficiently conditional on the states.